-China's Vice Premier Calls For 'Calm' In U.S. Talks; Hawks Want A War Of Attrition
+China's Leaders Are Divided Over Trade War With U.S.

 As U.S. and Chinese negotiators head into their 13th round of trade talks in September, both sides have been given unclear signs about what they hope to achieve from a dispute that has outlasted all expectations.

 On Monday, the two governments appeared to be seeking to lower tensions.
-China's Vice Premier Liu He said, its lead trade negotiator, "China is willing to resolve its trade dispute with the United States through calm negotiations and resolutely opposes the escalation of the conflict."
+China's Vice Premier Liu He, its lead trade negotiator, said, "China is willing to resolve its trade dispute with the United States through calm negotiations and resolutely opposes the escalation of the conflict."
 Trump said he agreed, telling reporters after a Group of Seven meeting in France that he thought the vice premier's comment was "a good thing."

 That followed a slew of tit-for-tat tariffs.